Wednesday, August 10th, 2016

 When that dam finally burst and the river broke free, a massive flood raged across the countryside—and potentially altered the course of Chinese history.

 That’s the story told by sediments and archaeological remains described Thursday in a provocative new study published in Science.
-If correct, the geologic evidence provides a […]
+If correct, the geologic evidence provides a kernel […]

 1 Comment